-Under the Act, candidates and political committees must put disclaimers on campaign advertisements that identify the committee that paid for or authorized the communication.
-Below are links to advertising disclaimer charts, as well as general information about the requirements for committees that purchase advertisements or circulate materials supporting or opposing a state or local candidate or ballot measure in California.
+Under the Act, candidates and political committees must put disclosures on campaign advertisements that identify the committee that paid for or authorized the communication.
+Below are links to advertising disclosure charts, as well as general information about the requirements for committees that purchase advertisements or circulate materials supporting or opposing a state or local candidate or ballot measure in California.

 Advertising Disclosure Charts